Non-zero-sum optimal stopping game with continuous versus periodic exercise opportunities: Optimality over all stopping times

-By Propositions \ref{theorem_for_p} and \ref{theorem_for_c}, we immediately get that the pair of strategies $(\tau_{a^*}^-,T_{l^*}^-)$ is a Nash equilibrium as in Section \ref{problem}, when the strategy sets of both players are unrestricted (most general ones possible); this is formally stated in the following.
+In this section, we strengthen the results by considering a larger set of admissible strategies.
+For $x \in \R$, we aim at showing that the pair of strategies $(\tau_{a^*}^-,T_{l^*}^-)$ is a Nash equilibrium as in Section \ref{problem}, when the strategy sets of both players are unrestricted (most general ones possible); this is formally stated as